 Sharp objects are probably the most overlooked danger to artificial grass.
 This doesn’t just mean knives, it also includes small chair legs and other furniture.
 Artificial grass will be supported by a few inches of sand.
 This means that any concentrated pressure will push the underlying sand out of the way risk tearing the grass on top.
 When using chairs it may be a good idea to spread the weight using some wood.

 Artificial grass is not heat proof.
 It will take the hottest weather our British summer can throw at us with ease but it won’t stand up to a loose coal from a BBQ.
 The only advice to keep your grass looking good is to keep anything which could melt it away.

 Artificial grass is typically made up of 2 layers.
 The first is the one which the fibres are stitched into.
 The second is a latex based layer which essentially glues everything together.

-If the specifications are available you should look at the amount of force it can with stand.
+If the specifications are available you should look at the amount of force the grass can withstand.
 This is measured in Newtons.
-It should be able to withstand at least 20Newtons.
+A durable grass should be able to withstand at least 20 Newtons.

 Using a weed membrane depends on the surface which the artificial grass is being laid on.
 If it is on top on an existing surface which has no potential to grow weeds then you wouldn’t need one.

 If the artificial grass is being installed in place of an old lawn it is likely that there will be dormant weeds in the soil which will spring up over time.
 In this case, you would need to install a membrane or risk having weeds popping up in 6 months time.